 This post may contain affiliate links.
-To learn more, please see my disclosure policy.
+Read my disclosure policy to learn more.

 I created this crockpot chicken wing recipe in preparation of a BBQ we were having.
 I anticipated there’d be lots of cooking going on, so a set-it-and-forget-it recipe like this is perfect for BBQ season!

 I don’t make chicken wings very often since I’m just generally not a fan (oh, the horror!).
 I swear I’m not an alien.
 I just don’t like eating messy foods or spicy foods, so that usually knocks chicken wings off of my love list.
 But for the taste of this recipe, I’ll take the mess!

 This soy sesame chicken wing recipe does have a bit of spice to it.
 It’s just enough of a kick to let you feel the heat, but not so overwhelming where it sets your mouth on fire.

 If you want to make this recipe, here’s what you’ll need.